-Re-posting a piece I wrote six years ago…
+Re-posting a piece I wrote seven years ago…

 A minority grows larger today, though its members would prefer that it didn’t.
 They are the Americans who are forced to work on Thanksgiving.